 Another run would cross in the fifth inning against Albany reliever Liam Conboy (Susquehanna).
 A walk to Trent Woodward allowed a baserunner with one out, and Woodward scored on a single from Cesar Carrasco, who had three hits on the game.
 Conboy would then retire the next five hitters with three strikeouts.

 Tri-City added runs in the seventh and eighth innings, on a Antonio Nunez sacrifice fly and an error, respectively.

 The Dutchmen scoring concluded in the top of the ninth inning, as a leadoff double from Mike Bollmer (Louisville) turned into an Albany run on a groundout from Adam Gauthier (Dartmouth).

 The Dutchmen added three more hits throughout the game, singles from Tyler Nelin (George Mason), Simon Palenchar (Radford), and Eric Mueller (Albany).
 Nelin also added an outstanding diving catch to snuff out a run-scoring hit for the ValleyCats.

 Wallace was charged with the loss for the Dutchmen, while Harold Arauz picked up the victory in the exhibition contest, which saw 4,254 fans pack Joe Bruno Stadium and led to a festive atmosphere for baseball between the two Capital Region teams.

-The Diamond Dawgs travel to Bob Bellizzi Field on Friday for the first time this season.
-Friday is Albany Clothing and Promotions Night at the ballpark, and fans will be able to procure an orange hard plastic Dutchmen solo cup courtesy of Albany Clothing and Promotions.
+The Diamond Dawgs travel to Bob Bellizzi Field for the first time this season. is Albany Clothing and Promotions Night at the ballpark, and fans will be able to procure an orange hard plastic Dutchmen solo cup courtesy of Albany Clothing and Promotions.